 > How long does the Astrobiology Dual-Title PhD take to complete?

 In addition to your home department's requirements, the Astrobiology Program’s dual-title PhD coursework component (minimum 20 credits) requires two full-time quarters, and completing a research rotation takes another quarter.
 Our students are also required to participate in three workshops, which are offered annually.
 A preliminary survey of our alumni shows that these requirements typically add a year to their graduation time.
 However, this is not always the case, and many of our students are able to graduate in the same time period as their peers in their home discipline.

 > Can I visit the department?

-If you are a potential graduate student, you can inquire about arranging a private visit by contacting us at email@example.com.
+The UW Astrobiology Program does not have its own dedicated facilities and all students and faculty members are housed within their own home department's buildings and offices.
+If you are a prospective graduate student we recommend reaching out to the partnering home department you are considering to arrange a private visit to them and then inquire of them about our program.
 If you are a school or special interest group, we would prefer to come to you!
-Let us know what your needs are, and we can very likely arrange to have an astrobiologist visit your group.
+Let us know what your needs are, and we can likely arrange to have an astrobiologist visit your group.
 Also, we occasionally host a public seminar series, with lectures on a variety of astrobiology-related topics.

 > Does the Astrobiology Program offer an REU / summer internship program?

 At this time, we do not have any summer internship opportunities available for external applicants.
 Our research opportunities are primarily for our enrolled graduate students.
 We may consider making this an option in the future, if we have faculty members with the time and resources to support it.

 > Does the Astrobiology Program offer distance learning opportunities?

 While we do not currently offer any online astrobiology courses, we are working to create one.
 In the meantime, for a broad exposure to many astrobiology topics, you can check out past videos/podcasts of our seminar series (and seminars from other institutions as well) linked from the NAI website.